westpa/westpa/README.rst

 WESTPA 2.0: High-Performance Upgrades for Weighted Ensemble Simulations and Analysis of Longer-Timescale Applications.
 J. Chem.
 Theory Comput., 18 (2): 638–649 (2022).

-See this page_ and this powerpoint_ for an overview of weighted ensemble simulation.
+See this page_ for an overview of weighted ensemble simulation.

 To help us fund development and improve WESTPA please fill out a one-minute survey_ and consider contributing documentation or code to the WESTPA community.